richardvenneman/appsignal-docs/source/support/known-issues/compilation-dependencies-required-at-runtime.html.md

 - AppSignal for Elixir package versions: `v1.8.0` and later.
 - AppSignal for Ruby package versions: `v2.7.0` and later, but less likely to occur.
 Read more in the [description](#description).
+- Systems: Alpine Linux only.

 ## Description

 After installing AppSignal for Elixir 1.8.0 or higher, or AppSignal for Ruby 2.7.0 or higher, no more data is being received by AppSignal.
 During the start of the app that has AppSignal installed an error message is printed.
 The app itself is otherwise unaffected.

 A new build of the AppSignal extension is requiring compilation dependencies to be installed on the machine the parent app is executed.
 This change in behavior, this new requirement, was unintentionally introduced in these AppSignal releases.
+This new requirement is only present for the "musl"-build, which is used for Alpine Linux hosts and very old "libc" installations.
+For more information on which build is used, see the [Supported Operating Systems](/support/operating-systems.html#linux) page.

 This issue is most commonly seen with Elixir apps that have a two stage release process.
 On one machine the app is compiled and packaged into a release with a tool such as [Distillery](https://github.com/bitwalker/distillery).
 The first stage has all the [required compilation dependencies](/support/operating-systems.html), but the second stage does not.